TREATMENT

 A substance use disorder is a medical condition that’s defined by the inability to control the use of a certain substance, despite health or interpersonal problems.
 The use of drugs or alcohol crosses into a substance use disorder when someone compulsively misuses a substance and continues to use it, even if they recognize the negative impact it has in their life.[2]

-The American Psychiatric Association (APA) established diagnostic criteria for 10 classes of substance use disorders in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5):
+The American Psychiatric Association (APA) established diagnostic criteria for substance use disorders in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5):

 • Alcohol use disorder